BPLIM/Tools/ados/General/bpstatuse/README.md

 ## Updating

-Please make sure `bpstatuse` is always up to date with the latest version available.
+Please make sure `bpstatuse` is always up to date with the latest available version.
 In order to do so, run the following command in Stata:

 ```
 ado update bpstatuse, update